rasilab/r_python/README.md

 singularity pull --name r_python:1.1.0.simg docker://ghcr.io/rasilab/r_python:1.1.0
 ```

 - Make sure that any `conda` initialization is commented out in your `.bashrc` or `.bash_profile` file on the remote machine.
+This step is **important**.
 Otherwise, VScode will not recognize the `conda` environments within the Singularity container.

 - Start an interactive Singularity container using the above image while mounting the cluster filesystem: